Statistikk innhold

 • Other non-working

-Income sources not included in the income statistics
+Income sources not included in the income and wealth statistics

 After-tax income comprises the sum of income from work, property income and transfers, where assessed taxes and negative transfers are deducted.
 This way of defining income is in accordance with the practical definition recommended in the Canberra report (United Nations Economic Commission for Europe 2011).